redcom/green-color-extraction/README.md

-Where can i run this notebook?
+Where can I run this notebook?
 ===

 Microsoft / Azure cloud is a good place to start.